Skip to main content

 Progress

-• The application for the operational consents is progressing.
+• The application for the operational consents to undertake full scope river works has been lodged and is undergoing processing.

 Next steps